cjsg/fast-pytorch-loader/README.md

 where `SOURCE_DIR` is the path to the ImageNet root directory (which should contain `train/` and `val/`directories; `TARGET_DIR/` is the path to the directory where to store the `.lmdb` file(s), and `FORMAT` can take 2 values:
-`jpeg` or `numpy` depending on whether you want the images encoded as JPEG images or as numpy array inside the `.lmdb` files (see below).
+`raw` or `numpy` depending on whether you want the images encoded as JPEG images or as numpy array inside the `.lmdb` files (see below).

 #### The datasets and loaders